 Pragmatic Marketing offers a wide variety of resources for product managers, from courses and trainings to eBooks and webinars.
 Their mission is to teach technology companies effective go-to-market strategies, based on a market-driven approach to product management.

-Pragmatic Marketing hosts regular, public events across North America— you can find their events calendar here — in addition to offering private, onsite trainings for individual companies.
+Pragmatic Marketing hosts regular, public events across North America, in addition to offering private, onsite trainings for individual companies.
 Their courses are based on the Pragmatic Marketing Framework, a blueprint for managing and marketing technology products.
 Also, check out this ProductPlan and Pragmatic Marketing joint webinar on pricing SaaS products.

 Silicon Valley Product Group (SVPG) was created by Marty Cagan and other technology industry veterans as a platform to share best practices for all stages of the product lifecycle.
 The group specializes in four areas in particular: product management, product marketing, technology, and user experience design.